d12frosted/elpa-mirror/gnu/consult-readme.txt

   triggered preview.
 The main difference is that the files opened by manual preview are closed again after the completion session.
-Furthermore during preview some functionality is disabled to improve the performance, see for example `consult-preview-excluded-hooks'.
+Furthermore during preview some functionality is disabled to improve the performance, see for example the customization variables `consult-preview-allowed-hooks' and `consult-preview-variables'.
 Files larger than `consult-preview-raw-size' are previewed literally without syntax highlighting and without changing the major mode.

-  Delaying the preview is particularly useful for `consult-theme', since the theme preview is a little bit slow.
-The delay can result in a smoother UI.
+Delaying the preview is also useful for `consult-theme', since the theme preview is slow.
+The delay results in a smoother UI experience.

   ┌────
   │ ;; Preview on any key press, but delay 0.5s